allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

 ## Names of Individuals who Agree to Adhere to the Guide

 Janyl Jumadinova
-:heavy_exclamation_mark: Annaliese Stone, Lex Caldwell, Mica Hanish
+* Annaliese Stone, Lex Caldwell, Mica Hanish, Kaleigh White